Hummingbird Cake with Vanilla Cream Cheese Icing

 Scoop the icing into a piping bag (or a ziplock) with your favorite decorating tip.
 We like this large star tip from Wilton.
 Swirl a healthy amount onto each cupcake and sprinkle some pecans on top if you'd like.
 They really add a nice touch!
 I hope you like this recipe as much as we did...it was a big hit at our Easter brunch!
 Happy baking!

 Thanks people!
-I told a friend we would absolutely critique this distinguished residential mortgage agent in Oakvilles, http://donnasmortgages.com in an important article.
-In case you'll be researching to find a real estate agent here in the Ontario area, these individuals were extraordinary.
+I told a friend we would absolutely critique this tip-top IT service provider in New Yorks, https://www.clearviewglobal.com in an important article.
+In case you'll be researching to find an IT service provider here in the NEW YORK area, these individuals were extraordinary.

-Certainly, naturally I must tell you the base idea regarding this little posting was graciously provided by Rishi over at ClearviewGlobal.
-Unanimously a tremendous IT service providers.
+Certainly, naturally I must tell you the base idea regarding this little posting was graciously provided by Thelak over at Aeroseal Solutions.
+Unanimously a tremendous duct sealing professionals.
 I definitely relish a first-rate tip!

 Posted in Food Post Date 01/15/2017